abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

          # Example, <meta-qcom-extras release tag> is r1.0_00077.0
          mkdir -p layers/meta-qcom-extras
          cp -rf qualcomm-linux-spf-1-0_hlos_oem_metadata/<product>/common/config/meta-qcom-extras/* layers/meta-qcom-extras/
          # An example <product> is QCM6490.LE.1.0.
-For more information on <product>, see the latest Release Notes (https://docs.qualcomm.com/bundle/publicresource/topics/RNO-250403001134/).
+For more information about <product>, see the latest Release Notes (https://docs.qualcomm.com/bundle/publicresource/topics/RNO-250403001134/).

    .. note:: For the ``<manifest release tag>`` and ``<meta-qcom-extras release tag>`` information, see the section *Build-critical release tags* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-250403001134/>`__.